tex-corver/data-store/docs/user_guides/nosql_store.md

 - A `RuntimeError` is raised for operational failures.
 - It is recommended to handle these exceptions to maintain application stability.

-## Integration with Base Classes and Adapters

-The `NoSQLStore` class:
-- Utilizes an abstract factory (`NoSQLStoreComponentFactory`) to create an underlying client.
-- Supports multiple frameworks through an adapter router (`adapters.adapter_routers`).
-- Ensures proper instantiation and connection based on provided configuration.

 ## Configuration Setup and Best Practices